Football clubs

 1898 - 1900

-Emmanuel were formed in 1898 and competed for the Carlisle Cup in 1899-1900; home games were played at Ore Valley, Ore and Bopeep.
+Emmanuel were established in 1898 and competed for the Carlisle Cup during the 1899–1900 season.
+Their home games were played at Ore Valley, Ore, and Bopeep.

 See also: Hastings Orient.